Sichuan Pepper Sampler (Szechuan Peppercorns, 花椒)

 Can't decide which Sichuan pepper to try?
 Want to have three different and distinct flavor profiles to choose from for making Sichuan dishes?
-Then this collection of three types of Sichuan peppercorns may be the answer.
-Included in the Sichuan Pepper Sampler are 1 ounce each of red Hanyuan pepper, Big Red Pao pepper, and green Sichuan pepper.
+Then this collection of three types of Sichuan peppercorns (formerly Szechuan peppercorns) may be the answer.
+Included in the Sichuan Pepper Sampler are 1 ounce each of red Hanyuan pepper (also known as Tribute Pepper), Big Red Pao (da hong pao) pepper, and green Sichuan pepper.
 (About 1/2 cup of each type.)

 A member of the citrus family, the Zanthoxylum genus includes numerous edible species of both red and green Sichuan pepper.
-The most famous red "hua jiao" is grown in Hanyuan County, Sichuan.
-It is small, dark red and slightly floral.
-Equally popular in Sichuan nowadays is the da hong pao, or big red pao, species, which is larger, brighter red and slightly tart.
-And green Sichuan pepper, which is bright, vegetal and piney, is widely used with fish, chicken and vegetable dishes.
+The most famous red hua jiao, as Sichuan pepper is called in Sichuan, is grown in Hanyuan County, Sichuan.
+It is fresh and floral.
+Equally if not more popular in Sichuan nowadays is the da hong pao, or big red pao, species, which is larger, warm and woodsy.
+Green Sichuan pepper, which is bright and lemony, is widely used with fish, chicken and vegetable dishes and almost always found in hot pot and noodle soups.

 Premium Sichuan pepper should have a strong citrusy fragrance and taste as well as an intense numbing quality.
 Ours is particularly potent, as it has not undergone the once-required heat-treatment process that for so long robbed Sichuan pepper of some of its punch.
 We believe we are the first to (legally) bring in untreated peppercorns, since Chinese suppliers uniformly heat-treat for the U.S. market.